perryfhuang/tictactoe/README.md

 # Tic Tac Toe

 This is my first full stack application, a single-page Tic Tac Toe game application with token authentication that communicates with a backend API, which stores user account information as well as game states.
-The app uses asynchronous API calls through AJAX to handle features like login, logout, sign up, change password, create game, update game (making a move on the board), play again, delete game, show stats, etc. I also used jQuery, Javascript and Bootstrap to develop styling, menu animations, modals, UI flow as well as a 'typing effect' for the Tic Tac Toe title.
+The app uses asynchronous API calls through AJAX to handle features like login, logout, sign up, change password, create game, update game (making a move on the board), play again, delete game, show stats, etc. I also used jQuery, JavaScript and Bootstrap to develop styling, menu animations, modals, UI flow as well as a 'typing effect' for the Tic Tac Toe title.
 Responsiveness to viewport size is also supported, with the help of Bootstrap and CSS (game board, X's and O's dynamically changes size based on the device you are currently using the app on!).
 Please check out the game and give it a try!

 ## Important Links